storyfeet/bob_cards_elm/rules.md

 To reveal a tile, flip it so that it faces up.
 * If it is the furthest West tile revealed, score 2 Points
 * Otherwise Score 1 VP
-* If it has a Campfire add Bandits to the tile based on the number of
+* If it has a Campfire add Bandits to it.
+The number of bandits is the one in the Red star on the scoreboard in the section with the Furthest Player or Bandit Token.

+Once you have revealed the tile, add more tiles.
+If the spaces indicated are empty add a tile face down.
+* 1 West of the current tile.
+* 1 East of the current tile.
+* If the tile is, North of, or on, the center row:
+    1 South of the current tile.
+* If the tile is South of, or on, the center row:
+    1 North of the Current tile.

 {{/md}}